rwebaz/Markdown-Lessons-Project/docs/pages/Markdown-Table.md

 ---
 title: Markdown Table
 layout: default
+excerpt: Place the introducing line of text ie.) the 'tagline' here ...
+hint: Place the intro paragraph ie.) the 'hypothesis' here ...
+repo: Markdown-Lessons-Project
+ver_date: 11-20-19
 navigation_weight: 8
+categories: page
 ---
-# Markdown Table

-Place the introducing line of text ie.) the 'tagline' here ...

-{% include toc-flammarion.md %}
+{% include toc.md %}

+## First Subtitle

+> **Hint**. {{ page.hint }}

+More to come ...

-## How To Create A Table In Markdown
+### How To Create A Table In Markdown

 - First, make a new repository at GitHub